About the AASC

-The Asian American Studies Center (AASC) founded in 1995 at the University of Houston, grew out of the vision and dedication of students, faculty, administrators and the support of Houston’s community leaders.
+The Asian American Studies Center (AASC), founded in 1995 at the University of Houston, grew out of the vision and dedication of students, faculty, and administrators, and the support of Houston’s community leaders.
 The AASC was established in recognition of the many cultural, social, historical, economic, political and linguistic contributions made by Asian Americans to this country.
-Charged with the responsibility of creating partnerships between the University of Houston and the Asian/Asian American communities, the AASC is integrally linked with the development of Asian International Study Programs.
+Charged with the responsibility of creating partnerships between the University of Houston and the Asian/Asian American communities worldwide, the AASC is integrally linked with the development of Asian International Study Programs.

 Promote collaborative efforts between the University of Houston and other outstanding institutions through this country and the world with the purpose of improving the quality of teaching, research and community services.